-&lt;sup>5 However it will not normally be appropriate to net long Long and short positions should not be netted for the purposes of disclosure, unless the derivatives being netted are exchange traded equity derivatives that are exactly offsetting in nature, period and price.
+&lt;sup>5 Long and short positions should not be netted for the purposes of disclosure, unless the derivatives being netted are exchange traded equity derivatives that are exactly offsetting in nature, period and price.

-- 15. Disclosure may be made: - (a) as a note written notice annexed to a substantial holder notice, if one is given required at the time of disclosure or - (b) otherwise, by a written notice to the entity. - 16.
+- (a) as a written notice annexed to a substantial holder notice, if one is required at the time of disclosure or - (b) otherwise, by a written notice to the entity. - 16.
 In considering whether timely and adequate disclosure has been made, the Panel will have regard to the requirements for substantial holder notices that is, within 2 business days of becoming aware or, in a bid period, by 9.30 am on the next trading day. - 17.
 The Panel expects that the entity will disclose any written notice it receives to ASX. - 18.
 Entry into an equity derivative may be a multi-stage process, especially if the writer is providing exposure to the taker only after it has established adequate hedging.
 If so, disclosure may be required as it is progressively increased, regardless of when the formalities are completed.